 Saturn Peach

 Prunus persica.
 One of the most cold-hardy peaches on the market!
 With masses of fragrant pink blossoms in spring, Saturn could easily be used as an ornamental tree.
 Peento peaches like Saturn produces an abundance of squat, donut shaped fruit that are small to medium in size, with white flesh, reddish-orange skin and are wondrously juicy with an incredibly sweet flavour.
 Will produce fruit in 3rd year in mid-August.
 We ship 18-24" trees which will reach 12' at maturity.
+Peach trees cannot be shipped to BC.

 Spring Planting: this product will be shipped late April through May according to hardiness zone.